Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 Gas Mileage

-The wind resistance of roof-top tents has a negative effect on gas mileage.
+The wind resistance of roof-top tents has a negative effect on fuel economy.
 This can add up if you keep your tent on your vehicle throughout the camping season.

 Change in Center of Gravity